assaf416/hebrew_helper/README.md

 ## Usage

-This gem is created by Ryan Bates and is under the MIT License.
+This gem is created by Assaf Goldstein and is under the MIT License.